mcnicki2002/PlanetCrafterMods/README.md

     - `SUPER ALLOY>` demands super alloy and super alloy rod, does not change priority
     - `+storage` sets priority to custom-configured priority "storage", does not change demanded item groups
   - Allow 1000 characters in the name field of storage container by setting config 'allowLongNames' to 'true'

 - Update 'Supply all' logistic settings if new item groups were added, e.g. by an update or a mod (config: updateSupplyAll)

-- Show more item groups in the logistics menu
+- Show more item groups in the logistics menu:
   - Ignore lock conditions for hidden item groups (e.g. Common Larva (only displayed if blueprint is unlocked), ...) (config: logisticMenuIgnoreLockingConditions)
   - Custom list of item groups that would otherwise be hidden (config: logisticMenuAdditionalGroups)

+- Prevent drones from delivering to shredders:
+  - if the item is from a machine / container in dontDeliverToShredderFromMachines (<-configurable; default: Machines that only produce one item group + crafters + rockets (v1.526)) (config: dontDeliverFromProductionToShredder)
+  - if the item is 'spawned' / from the ground (Example: eggplants, algae, ...) (config: dontDeliverSpawnedObjectsToShredder)

 ### Config:
 - allowAnyValue: